bitwarden/helm-charts/charts/self-host/README.md

 ### Setup ingress

-> **DEPRECATED (chart 2.0.0):** The Kubernetes `Ingress` resource is deprecated and will be removed in a future major release.
-This OpenShift example uses Routes (not Ingress), so it is unaffected functionally; the explicit `general.ingress.enabled: false` step below is now the default as of chart 2.0.0.
+> **Note:** Ingress is supported but is no longer the recommended default for this chart.
+This OpenShift example uses Routes (not Ingress), so it is unaffected; the explicit `general.ingress.enabled: false` step below is now the default as of chart 2.0.0.
 For an alternative based on Gateway API, see the [Gateway API](#gateway-api) section.

 We will use OpenShift Routes for our ingress in this example.
 Alternatively, ingress operators could be used.